n3wang/general-docs-public/content/1 - software-engineering/0 - Index and Organization.md

 So the brute stats would be:

 - Count of Own Useful Libraries Published
-- Count of Flashcards Books Modules
+- Count of Flashcards Books Modules and mastered > 2
 -